-The Administrative Services Office conducts announced and unannounced drills and exercises each year and conducts follow-through activities designed for assessment and evaluation of emergency plans and capabilities.
-The Administrative Services Office coordinates announced and unannounced evacuation drills to test the emergency response and evacuation procedures, and to assess and evaluate the emergency evacuation plans and capabilities.
+The Administrative Services Office conducts announced and unannounced drills and exercises each year to test Southwestern's emergency response and evacuation procedures.
+Administrative Services staff conducts follow-through activities designed for the assessment and evaluation of emergency evacuation plans and capabilities.